jmattfong/Halloween/README.md

   -d, --debug                     Turn on debug logging -h, --help                      Prints this usage guide
 ```

-`./run -h` will give you the most up-to-date running instructions

 ### Find the IP of a Hue bridge

 This can be necessary if you are rate limited by the discovery API